canlab/canlab.github.io/_pages/batch.md

 ---
 {% include base_path %}

-The batchg system, specialized for second-level neuroimaging data analysis, is in [CANlab_help_examples repository](https://github.com/canlab/CANlab_help_examples).
+The batch system, specialized for second-level neuroimaging data analysis, is in [CANlab_help_examples repository](https://github.com/canlab/CANlab_help_examples).

 See [batch workflow](canlab_second_level_batch_scripts.html) for a walkthough of the batch scripts.
 The walkthrough is also presented below.

 | Sections on this page                                                  |
 | ---------------------------------------------------------------------- |
+|Philosophy
 |WHAT THESE TEMPLATE SCRIPTS ARE AND WHAT THEY DO
 |DEPENDENCIES
 |FEATURES